Babi Yar: Further massacres

-Number of people who were murdered
+Number of victims

 Estimates of the total number of people who were murdered at Babi Yar during the Nazi occupation vary.
-At the Nuremberg trials in 1946, Soviet prosecutor Lev Smirnov claimed that approximately 100,000 corpses were lying in Babi Yar; he made this estimate using documents which were published by the Extraordinary State Commission which the Soviets set up in order to investigate Nazi crimes after the liberation of Kyiv in 1943.
+At the Nuremberg trials in 1946, Soviet prosecutor Lev Smirnov claimed that approximately 100,000 corpses were lying in Babi Yar; he made this estimate using documents which were published by the Extraordinary State Commission which the Soviet Union set up in order to investigate Nazi crimes after the liberation of Kyiv in 1943.

 In a recently published letter to the Israeli journalist, writer, and translator Shlomo Even-Shoshan which was dated 17 May 1965, Anatoly Kuznetsov commented on the Babi Yar atrocity:

 In the two years that followed, Ukrainians, Russians, Gypsies and people of all nationalities were murdered in Babi Yar.
 The belief that Babi Yar is an exclusively Jewish grave is wrong...
 It is an international grave.
 Nobody will ever determine how many and what nationalities are buried there, because 90% of the corpses were burned, their ashes were scattered in ravines and fields.

 Researchers studying Ukrainian archives opened in the wake of the 2022 Russian invasion added 1,031 names of slain Jews to a database maintained by the Babyn Yar Holocaust Memorial Center, bringing the total to 33,771.
 The new names were read along with a recitation of the Kaddish in a ceremony in September 2025.